 Alexandra was born in Ponce, Puerto Rico.
 She graduated from Duquesne University in Pittsburgh, Pennsylvania with a Bachelor of Arts degree.

 Sandra Flores is the Administrative Assistant/Paralegal for the law firm and handles client contacts, billing, and conducts legal research.
 She was born and raised in Morelia, Mexico, but immigrated to California at an early age.
-There, she graduated from Cal State University of Northridge in Northridge, CA, and earned a BA degree in English and a minor in Linguistics and a Master’s Degree in Linguistics from NOVA Southeastern University.
+She graduated from Cal State University of Northridge and earned a BA degree in English and a minor in Linguistics and a Master’s Degree in Linguistics from NOVA Southeastern University.

 Ms. Flores is bilingual; she is proficient in both Spanish and English languages.